-Olive oil biscuits are simple and crumbly cookies, perfect for dipping at breakfast or serving with tea.
+Olive oil cookies are simple and crumbly biscuits, perfect for dipping at breakfast or serving with tea.
 In this recipe, butter is replaced by oil: a detail that makes the dough light and fragrant, with a delicate texture.
-Using Limera Extra Virgin Olive Oil, with its harmonious profile, you get fragrant biscuits with a clean taste, ideal for a home kitchen but with a premium touch. - Yields about 35-40 biscuits
+With Olio Extravergine di Oliva Limera, which has a harmonious profile, you get fragrant cookies with a clean taste, ideal for a 'homemade' pantry but with a premium touch. - Yields approximately 35-40 cookies

-In a bowl, mix the whole eggs and the yolk.
-Add the sugar and beat for 1 minute with a whisk.
+In a bowl, combine the whole eggs and the egg yolk.
+Add the sugar and whisk for 1 minute.

-Continuing to mix, slowly pour in the extra virgin olive oil and incorporate the flavors: the seeds from the vanilla bean and the lemon zest.
+While continuing to mix, gradually add the extra virgin olive oil and incorporate the flavorings: the seeds from the vanilla pod and the lemon zest.

-In another bowl, sift together the flour and baking powder, then add a pinch of salt.
+In another bowl, sift the flour and baking powder, then add a pinch of salt.

-Gradually pour the dry ingredients into the egg mixture and start kneading until you obtain a smooth and homogeneous dough.
+Gradually add the dry ingredients to the egg mixture and start kneading until you obtain a smooth and homogeneous dough.

 Wrap the dough in plastic wrap and let it rest in the refrigerator for at least 30 minutes.